AncientMariner/TDD-Katas/README.md

 ### 100 doors

 	100 doors in a row are all initially closed.
 You make 100 passes by the doors.
-The first time through, you visit every door and toggle the door (if the door is closed, you open it; if it is open, you close it).
+The tail time through, you visit every door and toggle the door (if the door is closed, you open it; if it is open, you close it).
 	The second time you only visit every 2nd door (door